Skip to content

 Incident Response Team

 An incident response team (IRT) is a group that is responsible for managing a variety of security incidents that can affect an organisation’s IT systems, data and operations.
-Examples include data breaches and cyber-attacks, as well as natural disasters, human error and harm to physical equipment.
+Examples include data breaches and cyberattacks, as well as natural disasters, human error and harm to physical equipment.
 The typical Incident response team structure consists of team members with different technical skills and functions – like cybersecurity, legal and corporate communications – to be prepared for a wide range of security incidents and minimise their impact.

 Indicators of Attack